Dajabón in Municipality of Dajabón, Dominican Republic

 “Even though the cause of my nation is the most desperate, it is an honorable cause and I will always be ready to honor it with my blood.”

 Location.
-19° 32.893′ N, 71° 42.515′ W. Marker is in Dajabón, Dajabón, in Municipality of Dajabón.
-Marker is on Avenida Duarte just east of Calle 27 de Febrero, on the left when traveling east.
-Touch for map.
-The marker is on the south side of a large city park in Dajabón, just across from the Our Lady of the Rosary Catholic Church (Parroquia de Nuestra Señora del Rosario).
+19° 32.893′ N, 71° 42.515′ W. Marker is in Dajabón, in Municipality of Dajabón.
+Memorial is on Avenida Duarte just east of Calle 27 de Febrero, on the left when traveling east.
+The marker is on the south side of a large city park in Dajabón, just across from the Our Lady of the Rosary Catholic Church (Parroquia Touch for map.
 Marker is in this post office area: Dajabón 63000, Dominican Republic.
+Touch for directions.

 Other nearby markers.
+At least 2 other markers are within walking distance of this marker.
 The Haitian Massacre of 1937 (within shouting distance of this marker); The Battle of Beller (approx. 0.3 kilometers away).